chiedozie013/The-Movie-Maven/README.md

 # 📖 [The-Movie-Mavin] <a name="about-project"></a>

-**[Javascript-Capstone-Project]**
+**[The-Movie-Maven]**
-This is a project for using APIs to fetch data and receive data from an API.
+This is a Javascript project for using APIs to fetch data and receive data from a Movie Base API.
 In this project, webpack and kanban board were used

 ## 🛠 Built With <a name="HTML, CSS and JS"></a>